how to make whiteboard videos

 Review and Revise Your Storyboard

-Once the storyboard is done, check it with those included in the project (e.g., customers/team members) to guarantee everybody is on a similar wavelength about visuals and narrative progression.
+Once the storyboard is done, check it with those included in the project to make sure everyone is on the same page about the narrative and visuals.

-Be prepared to make revisions based on feedback before moving forward with animation production.
+Be prepared to make revisions based on feedback before moving forward with the animation.

 Choose the Right Microphone